Uniphar/devops-guidelines/service_models.md

 servers and will be responsible for any observability or alerting related to the proper function of the servers applications.

-Part of the infrastructure project will be backups and restores will be done by Platform.
+Backups are part of the infrastructure project and restores will also be done by Platform.

 The only task that Platform will do in this scenario is to rebuild the infrastructure